martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

 --- middle

 # Introduction
+The TLS Encrypted Client Hello (ECH) {{?ECH=I-D.ietf-tls-esni}}
+defines a 'retry' fallback mechanism that is used when a client attempts to use an outdated or incorrect configuration.
+The retry requires that the server can authenticate its identity to the client.
+This recovery is an essential feature of ECH, but it can contribute to a reduction in the size of the anonymity set of server identities.

+## Privacy in ECH
-In a TLS Encrypted Client Hello (ECH) {{?ECH=I-D.ietf-tls-esni}}, the level of privacy is directly proportional to the number of possible name(s) that could be encrypted in the `ClientHelloInner` relative to the name(s) in the `ClientHelloOuter`.
+In a TLS Encrypted Client Hello (ECH) {{?ECH=I-D.ietf-tls-esni}}, the level of privacy is dependent on its deployment.
+Privacy in ECH is proportional to the number of possible names that could be encrypted in the `ClientHelloInner` relative to the name(s) in the `ClientHelloOuter`.
+This means that privacy is defined by the 'herd' of names, not of users, which contrasts with longer-standing schemes for secure or private communication such as VPNs, Tor, and oblivious proxies, to name a few.

-[comment]: However, as the anonymity set that results
-[comment]: depends on IP address, public name, and other configuration
-[comment]: parameters, perfect uniformity is essentially impossible to
-[comment]: achieve.
-This means that privacy is defined by the 'herd' of names and not of users, in direct contrast to longer-standing schemes for secure or private communication such as VPNs, Tor, and oblivious proxies, to name a few.
-For example, say a server can authenticate domains `example-1.com` through `example-5.com`, inclusive, and the server populates its `echconfig` with `example-ech.com`.
-In this case, an observer's ability to know the contents of the ClientHelloInner is neither advantaged nor disadvantaged by the number of users connecting to the ClientHelloOuter.
+Privacy in ECH is conferred by either or both of the `ClientHelloInner` and the `ClientHelloOuter`.
+For example, 100 names that share the same ECH configuration establish an anonymity set of 100, irrespective of the number of users, i.e., an observer's ability to know the contents of the ClientHelloInner is neither advantaged nor disadvantaged by the number of users connecting to the ClientHelloOuter.
+However, this setup is dependent on the operator, and confers no additional privacy to one-server one-name deployments.

-The natural way to improve privacy in this setting is to maximize the uniformity of visible information that is revealed to adversaries.
-An ideal arrangement uses a single consistent ECH configuration
+Alternatively, an ECH deployment may vary the number of names in the `ClientHelloOuter`.
+If the set size is finite consisting of public names, then every query for the HTTPS RR may be populated with any of the names selected at random.
+In this setup an adversary must engage in a "Coupon Collector" exercise to identify all names in the set.
+Names could also be randomized, which would force every server to decrypt all connections, including for names it knows it does not own.

+A natural way to improve privacy maximizes the 'herd' quality by creating an anonymity set consisting of all names from all servers---effectively rendering every connection indistinguishable to an adversary from every other connection.
+This would mean sharing a single consistent ECH configuration
 {{https://datatracker.ietf.org/doc/html/draft-ietf-tls-esni-22#name-encrypted-clienthello-confi}}
-across
-[comment]: all clients or, alternatively, across all providers and servers.
-A single configuration creates an anonymity set consisting of all names from all servers.
+across all clients or, alternatively, across all providers and servers.

 However, a consistent configuration negates any single server's ability to authenticate itself on the SNI in the